GiovanniCornejo/spam-email-classifier/README.md

 The Spam Email Classifier aims to accurately classify email messages as either spam or ham using a variety of machine learning techniques.
 This project provides insights into text data analysis, feature engineering, and model evaluation.

-## Introduction

-The Spam Email Classifier aims to accurately classify email messages as either spam or ham using a variety of machine learning techniques.
-This project provides insights into text data analysis, feature engineering, and model evaluation.

 ## Dataset

 The dataset used for this project is the [Kaggle SMS Spam Collection Dataset](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).
 It contains a collection of SMS messages labeled as either "spam" or "ham" (not spam).